-- 1. The same day or no later than the following working day after any individual expresses an interest in applying for W-2, a W-2 agency representative must schedule an appointment with a RS .
-Individuals interested in W-2 must be given the opportunity to sign an RFA /paper registration form. - 2.
-No later than 5 working days after the date the agency receives a signed RFA/paper registration form, the W-2 agency shall schedule and hold a personal interview between the FEP and the applicant. - 3.
-No later than 7 working days after the first meeting with the FEP, the FEP must determine W-2 eligibility and make the most appropriate W-2 placement for the applicant.
+- 1. The same day or the following working day after an individual applies for W-2 by submitting the signed Application Registration form, (see 1.4.2), a W-2 agency representative must schedule and hold an appointment between the applicant and a RS.
+If this initial meeting is with a FEP, then no later than seven working days after this meeting, the FEP must determine W-2 eligibility and make the most appropriate W-2 placement for the applicant. - 2.
+No later than five working days after an individual applies for W-2 by submitting the signed Application Registration form, the W-2 agency must schedule and hold an interview between the FEP and the applicant. - 3.
+No later than seven working days after the first meeting with the FEP, the FEP must determine W-2 eligibility and make the most appropriate W-2 placement for the applicant.